DonnaAnnIssac/watchNext-js/README.md

 # watchNext-js
-Web scraper that fetches info about top rated movies from IMDb
+A web app that gives suggestions of movies to watch and information about movies and celebrities